 Nancy Marr R.M.T.

 After graduating from massage therapy college, and receiving my registration in September 1998, I have devoted myself to providing the best care possible to my patients.
 I want to help empower people to recover from injury and manage the physical side of stress.
 I have a special interest in helping patients navigate through their pain.
 As a Registered Massage Therapist, I believe in working with you to achieve the best outcome possible.
 I use a variety of modalities and techniques individual to each person, to better reach their treatment goals.
-These techniques may include bamboo fusion, cupping, stretching and joint mobilizations.
+These techniques may include bamboo fusion, stretching, and joint mobilizations.
 Rehabilitation and pain relief have always been the focus of my practice.
-I have taken an advanced course in Temporomandibular joint disorders, as well as, hot bamboo massage, DNM, and cupping therapy.
+I have taken an advanced course in Temporomandibular joint disorders, as well as, hot bamboo massage and DNM.
 I am happy to be joining the team at Ki Massage.
 I look forward to seeing you all there.

 Amy O'Neill R.M.T.